andreaskoch/go-fswatch/README.md

 # fswatch

-fswatch is a go library for watching file system changes to **does not** depend on inotify.
+fswatch is a go library for recursively watching file system changes to **does not** depend on inotify and therefore is not limit by the ulimit of your operating system.

 ## Motivation